Blumlaut/ai-changelog-generator/README.md

 - `base_branch` – Branch to track for new commits (default `main`).
 - `style` – `summary` or `full` changelog style.
 - `system_prompt` – Optional system prompt sent to the AI model before the commit summary.
+- `model` – Override the default model used by the provider.

 Each provider is implemented as a small module under `providers/`.
 You can add your own module and select it via the `provider` input.